rubenrtorrado/GVGAI_GYM/README.md

 ### Validation Phase

-Your agent will play multiple time the same games (G1, G2 and G3) that we have released for training, but on private levels.
+Your agent will play the same games (G1, G2 and G3) that we have released for training, multiple times, but on private levels.
 At this phase, your agent should return a legal action in **no more than 100ms per game tick**.

 ## Timeline